GUIDE TO ALBANY AREA GENEALOGICAL RESOURCES

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-ALBANY COUNTY SURROGATE'S COURT
+ALBANY COUNTY SURROGATE'S COURT [Revised: 4 Mar 2009]

 Searches: The statewide fee is $90 for the search by a Surrogate's Court for any document over 25 years old, and $30 for a document 25 years old or less.
 A failed search costs the same.
 The photocopy fee is extra.
-Original wills and large books of handwritten copies of wills can be viewed at the Surrogate Court, but there are no public photocopiers.
+Certified photocopies of wills ($6 per page) can only be made from an original will, not from a copy in a book.

 Email: None